zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

 1. Select the **deploy** workflow and confirm.

 Now, every time some runs **Build Native App** to update the application bundle, a new build will be triggered in Bitrise.

+## Additional Considerations

+Our MVP Marcel Groeneweg has posted a blog post about optimizing Mendix native mobile builds with Bitrise even further.
+Check it out on [Medium](https://marcel-groeneweg.medium.com/mendix-native-builds-with-bitrise-6ce56f0bb8fc) (we cannot take responsibility for third-party recommendations).